smoelius/maintenance-burden/README.md

 # maintenance-burden

-A simple tool to calculate the _maintenance burden_ of each file in a git repository
+Calculate the _maintenance burden_ of each file in a git repository

-We define the _maintenance burden_ of a file to be the difference between the following two quantities:
+This tool defines the _maintenance burden_ of a file to be:

-- the total number of lines added to the file across all commits in the repository
+- the total number of lines deleted from the file across all commits in the repository
-- the file's current number of lines

-So, for example, if a file has only ever had lines added (never deleted), it will have a maintenance burden of 0.
+For most files, this is the same as the total number of lines added minus the file's current number of lines.
+However, the two quantities can differ because of an incomplete git history, or git reporting that a file was renamed when it was not.

+**Rationale.** Think of maintaining a vehicle.
+The parts that are still in the vehicle may provide value, but once a part is replaced, it is simply a cost.
+Preliminary experiments suggest this metaphor applies well to software.

+## Example

 Running `maintenance-burden` on its own repository produces the following output: